 Entrepreneurship needs regular top-ups by way of motivation.

-Steve Jobs’ 2005 Stanford Commencement Address [Must Watch]
+Steve Jobs’ Stanford Commencement Address (2005)

-Quotes by Steve Jobs on Leadership, Innovation, Life & More.
+Steve Jobs Quotes On Leadership, Innovation, Life

 I’m not an Apple fanatic but the keynotes coaxed me to compile a list of quotes by Steve Jobs [Wiki].
 So, here are some of the famous and best inspirational quotes by Steve Jobs on Leadership, Innovation, Life, Design, Change, Entrepreneurship, Money, Marketing etc.